phor3nsic/oddiscovery/README.md

 ## Example

-Here is an example of how to use O365DomScan:
+Here is an example of how to use `oddiscovery`:

 ![alt text](image.png)